ITSUREN/DSA/NOTES/Doubly_Linked_List.md

 # 🔗 Doubly Linked List
 - The [CODE:📑](../Data_Structures/DoublyLinked_List.c).
-- Has Two Structural pointer: Previous and Next;
+- Has two Structural pointers: Previous and Next;

 ### 🔧 Operations on a Linked List:
 1. **[Inserting Elements](#insertions)**